Alliedium/awesome-nexus/README.md

 ---
 </details>

-# Setup Pypi repositories
+# Setup PyPI repositories

-Official documentation from Sonatype on how to proxy PyPi dependencies: [link](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/pypi-repositories)
+Official documentation from Sonatype on how to proxy PyPI dependencies: [link](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/pypi-repositories)

 <details>
-<summary><h4>Setup Proxy Pypi repository</h4></summary>
+<summary><h4>Setup Proxy PyPI repository</h4></summary>

 #

-Go to "server administration and configuration" section -> Choose "repositories" option on the left sidebar, then click "create repository" button at the very top of the screen -> Choose "pypi (proxy)" type
+Go to "server administration and configuration" section -> Choose "repositories" option on the left sidebar, then click "create repository" button at the very top of the screen -> Choose "PyPI (proxy)" type

 ![42](https://user-images.githubusercontent.com/74211642/203767456-22491d88-6b9e-47e4-b78a-36483d63e167.png)

 1) Provide the name of proxy

-2) Provide the URL of the remote storage (for PyPi the most common is https://pypi.org/).
+2) Provide the URL of the remote storage (for PyPI the most common is https://pypi.org/).
 Note: each proxy repository can use only one remote storage

 3) Change the blobstore if needed (or keep default)